aecon/img3D/examples/04_Memset/README.md

 python3 memset.py
 ```

-After running the example, two new files `output.raw` and `output.nrrd` should appear in this folder.
+After running the example, two new files `example4.raw` and `example4.nrrd` should appear in this folder.
-All pixels of `output.raw` should have a value 10.
+All pixels of `example4.raw` should have a value 10.